-A significant portion of annual compensation is "at risk" based on performance.
-For the President and Chief Executive Officer ("CEO"), 87% of his total target compensation is at risk.
-On average, for the other named executive officers ("NEOs") (excluding Mr. Mucci), 80% of their total target compensation is at risk.

-- Variable compensation is comprised of an annual cash incentive program and longer-term equity-based incentives.
-For the annual cash incentive for fiscal 2023, results for certain performance metrics were above target, resulting in payouts at 133% of target for our CEO and 133% of target for the other NEOs. - Performance stock awards granted in July 2021 reached the end of the two-year performance period in May 2023.
-Achievement was at 150% of target.
+- A significant portion of annual compensation is "at risk" based on performance.
+For the President and Chief Executive Officer ("CEO"), 89% of his total target compensation is at risk.
+On average, for the other named executive officers ("NEOs") (excluding Mr. Rivera), 80% of their total target compensation is at risk. - Variable compensation is comprised of an annual cash incentive program and longer-term equity-based incentives.
+For the annual cash incentive for fiscal 2024, results for certain performance metrics were below target, resulting in payouts at 62.6% of target for the CEO and 56.9% of target for the other NEOs, excluding Mr. Rivera. - Performance stock awards granted in July 2022 reached the end of the two-year performance period in May 2024.
+Achievement was at 107% of target.
 The awards earned are restricted for an additional one-year period.